Chapter 1:

 Warning: Mentions of blood and physical violence

 Three other bandits raised their scimitars and howled like vengeful wolves.
-They pulled their reins, and their horses galloped toward the veiled man.
-A cloud kicked up behind them as the hooves made a slow and steady rumble.
-The merchants eyed the veiled man nervously as the bandits approached him.
+Their horses galloped toward the veiled man, kicking up a cloud behind them.
+The merchants eyed him nervously.

 The veiled man reached into his quiver and plucked out three arrows.
 He nocked them against the bowstring at different angles.
 Holding the bow horizontally, he waited until the bandits were within twenty paces.
 Then he let the arrows fly.
 They sliced through the air with a shrill whistle.
 The bandits were struck in their chests and tumbled from their horses.
 The merchants gasped in awe.

 Suddenly, a scythe blade attached to a chain hurtled through the air.
 The veiled man pulled out his sword.
 There was a loud clang as the two blades clashed, and the impact knocked him off his horse.
-He rotated as he fell, and his bones rattled when he landed.
-He looked up through his veil to see where the attack had come from.
+His bones rattled when he landed.
+He looked up to see where the attack had come from.

-A shrouded man on horseback rode out from the side of the bandit horde.
+To the side of the bandit horde was a shrouded man on horseback.
 He wore a bone-pale mask with gash-like stripes scrawled across the cheeks and a painted grin with razor-sharp teeth.
 His eyes were like bottomless wells.
-The chained scythe blade had returned to his gloved hand.
+The chained scythe blade had returned to his hand.

 “Stranger, you should not have interfered,” the masked man bellowed in Sargeshi, the lingua franca of the trade routes.
 He held up the scythe blade.
 “Now you must die!”
 He threw the talon-like instrument at the veiled man again.